samhi113-n320/baklava/readme.md

 - Collaboration & Teamwork
   - Working together :D

 ### Design Choices

-List color palette used and rationale for top level layout decisions.
+Our color pallete consisted of #443311, #ffaa44, #ddaa77, and just a hint of css's standard lightgreen, #90ee90.
+These colors resemble the golden, flaky brilliance of baklava's bread with the hint of pistachio to top it off.

 ### Members & Responsibilities

-+ President - Austin Cohen
+- President - Austin Cohen
-+ Scrum Master - Allen Fudge
+- Scrum Master - Allen Fudge
-+ Designer - Sam Higgins
+- Designer - Sam Higgins
-+ Analyst- Arissa Green
+- Analyst- Arissa Green